1920 United States presidential election: Campaign

-On election night, November 2, 1920, commercial radio broadcast coverage of election returns for the first time.
-Announcers at KDKA-AM in Pittsburgh read telegraph ticker results over the air as they came in.
-This single station could be heard over most of the Eastern United States by the small percentage of the population that had radio receivers.

 Harding's landslide came from all directions except the South.
 Irish- and German-American voters who had backed Wilson and peace in 1916 now voted against Wilson and Versailles.
 "A vote for Harding", said the German-language press, "is a vote against the persecutions suffered by German-Americans during the war".
 Not one major German-language newspaper supported Governor Cox.
 Many Irish Americans, bitterly angry at Wilson's refusal to help Ireland at Versailles, simply abstained from voting in the presidential election.
 This allowed the Republicans to mobilize the ethnic vote, and Harding swept the big cities.

 This was the first election in which women from every state were allowed to vote, following the passage of the 19th Amendment to the Constitution in August 1920 (just in time for the general election).

 Tennessee's vote for Warren G. Harding marked the first time since the end of Reconstruction that even one of the eleven states of the former Confederacy had voted for a Republican presidential candidate.
 Tennessee had last been carried by a Republican when Ulysses S. Grant claimed it in 1868.

-Even though Cox lost badly, his running mate Franklin D. Roosevelt became a well-known political figure because of his active and energetic campaign.
+Despite the magnitude of Cox's defeat, his running mate Franklin D. Roosevelt became a well-known political figure because of his active and energetic campaign (despite suffering an illness in August 1921 that left him paralyzed from the waist down).
 In 1928, he was elected Governor of New York, and in 1932 he was elected president.
 He remained in power until his death in 1945 as the longest-serving American president in history.